The Naming Checklist

 Don’t drop characters because it makes sense(to you).
 After all, we aren’t in the SMS era.
 Look at the following examples.
 It almost feels like playing a guessing game every time you come across these names.

-• tbl - what’s gonna kill you if you write table
+- what’s gonna kill you if you write tablets

 You see the problem.
 Always use full definitive words when naming things.